Tape the crack for added strength

 Drywall cracks almost always occur where two sheets of drywall meet.
 When one or both of the sheets of drywall move, even slightly, a crack forms.
 Therefore, the first step in repairing drywall cracks is to eliminate the cause of movement.
 If you have not already done so, please read our article about determining and eliminating the cause of movement before continuing with the information below.

 Drywall tape is used to provide added strength where two pieces of drywall meet.
 The tape is secured with drywall mud and serves to bind the two sheets of drywall together.
 It also creates a foundation for the finish mud.

 The layer of tape that you will soon apply is only as good as the layer it will cover.
-In other words, if you apply a nice new layer of tape and mud over top of a piece of tape that is peeling off, the new layer will peel-off along with the old layer.
-On the other hand, if the original tape is secure, the new layer of tape can safely be applied over top of the old.
+In other words, if you apply a nice new layer of tape and mud over top of a piece of tape that is peeling off, the new layer will peel off along with the old layer.
+On the other hand, if the original tape is secure, the new layer of tape can safely be applied over the old.

 Type of Drywall Tape for repairing cracks

 There are different opinions as to what type of drywall tape to use when repairing cracks.
 Some will say that fiberglass mesh tape can be used to repair drywall cracks.
 However, we have found that paper tape makes for a slightly stronger joint.
 Since the goal of adding tape is to strengthen the joint, paper drywall tape should be used when repairing drywall cracks.

 Type of Drywall Mud for repairing cracks